gouniverse/hb/README.md

   An extension to the standard html package.
 Not lots of documentation

 - HTML as functions (https://github.com/jpincas/htmlfunc) | Last update: 23 Jan 2023
-  Intersting library, following Elm.
+  Interesting library, following Elm.
 Not lots of documentation

 - Templ (https://github.com/a-h/templ) | 30 Sep 2023
   Building templates with JSX like syntax, if JSX is your cup of tea